alantech/alanlang-docs/docs/tutorial.md

 Suffice it to say, you're not likely to work with the `void` type *directly*, but it's very useful in keeping bugs out of your code.

+## Generic Types

+Generic types are types that take other types as arguments to produce a new type.

+As we saw in a previous example, there's a type called `Mut{T}` that takes one argument, `T`, which produces a new type indicating that we want changes to this type to be reflected in the original variable that was passed in.

+There are many built-in generic types that have particular meanings, from which you can assemble the type you need to store your data, and the most common of these are covered below.

+But before we get to those, we need to introduce one more concept.
+If you needed to write the generic type invocation every time you need that type it would be very cumbersome to manage, which is where type aliases come in.

 ## Type Aliases

 Types are defined similarly to single-statement functions, but with `type` instead of `fn`.